changyuj/Full-stack-Travel-Tracker/README.md

 # Full-stack-Travel-Tracker
-a simple site with world map that tracks where you have traveled to
+a simple site with world map that tracks where you have traveled to by typing the name of the country v1. typing the name of the country to fill in the color v2. checks for the spelling of the country and give error if no country exist v3. checks if the country has already been recorded v4. provide a auto drop down list of matching country as you type